 San Francisco (and its surrounding bay area) is an encyclopedia of style the world constantly references yet rarely cites.
 When the Bay Area is finally cited, it’s because a stubborn hard working artist took the time to dig for the beauty of what gives the bay area its soul.
 You are invited to audibly experience these 6 different chapters: Brown Indigenous Futurism, A Manongs love letter about his home, A Haunted tour of Frico’s venue graveyard, The dopest districts in Frisco, A machines search for soul in Kulintangs, Finding your peace in style.
 The chaos of the day will dictate which chapter will be read.

-Audium’s Sound Residency Program is funded in part through a grant from the National Endowment for the Arts.
+Audium’s Sound Residency Program is funded in part through grants from the National Endowment for the Arts & the Zellerbach Family Foundation.